wpmudev/support-system/README.md

 # Before releasing
-1. Make sure that the version in `incsub-support.php` matches with the version in `package.json`, otherwise the build will fail.
+1. Make sure that the version in `incsub-support.php` matches with the version (pluginVersion field) in `package.json`, otherwise the build will fail.
 2. Checkout `master` and merge `development` by using `git merge development`
 3. Now execute `npm run release`.
 A new folder called `build` will be created where you can grab the zip file for the new version.
 Follow instructions to generate a new Git tag and upload the file to WPMU DEV.